SebastianKurz/FaceDetection/README.md

 step is important for the last stage.
 Finally the Network will analyse a live video served by a webcam and track the faces present in the stream.

-The programming used programming language will be Python.
+The used programming language will be Python.